w3f/polkadot-wiki/docs/learn/learn-assets-guides.md

 is a parachain on Westend.
 The WND tokens (Westies) are free and are available through a [faucet](https://wiki.polkadot.network/docs/learn-DOT#getting-westies).

+**The images in the guides below are for Polkadot, but they also apply to Kusama.**

 :::

 To create an asset on Statemint, you would need a deposit of